mwcproject/mwc-node/doc/mining/install_windows.md

 ## MINER

 There are many miner that you can run.
-MWC miner 100% compartible with grin miner.
-If you are mining for grin, just redirect to mwc node.
+MWC miner 100% compartible with mwc miner.
+If you are mining for mwc, just redirect to mwc node.

-#### Grin miner
+#### Mwc miner

-MWC clone of grin miner you can get here [https://github.com/mwcproject/grin-miner] Please follow the instruction how to set it up.
+MWC clone of mwc miner you can get here [https://github.com/mwcproject/mwc-miner] Please follow the instruction how to set it up.

 #### GMiner